How To Warm Up For A Run

 Just as almost everything else you'll read in this post, strides reinforce good running form and wake the body up so that the first rep of your actual workout doesn't shock the system completely.

-Every warm up I do ends with many strides.
 For longer, slower workouts, I would typically do a stride (maybe 75m), walk back to the start, and repeat a few times.